 Below I describe the four traits (that the readers of your essay are generally looking for) and explain how you can show that you have these traits.

 1. Show them that you are hard working.
 Provide evidence of this.
 Hard working doesn’t just mean good grades.
 They want to see real evidence that you will stick with something even if you aren’t good at it at first.
 Try to tell a story to make it clear how hard working you are.
 Try to link this to the academic subject you're applying to study.
 Tell them how you've gone above and beyond.
 You are a person who thrives on challenge.

 2. Show them that you know about their specific college.
 Of course this is harder to do when you're dealing with a Common App essay or your UK Personal Statement.
 But whenever possible, show them what you appreciate about their college and even the specific program you're aiming for.
 This shows that you’ve done your homework about the place, which will make them think that:

 a) You are the kind of student who does their homework.

 b) You are taking the decision seriously, and

 c) You appreciate and value the school.
 Everyone wants to be told that their university is great.
-I went to Queen’s University in Canada and I love hearing great things about it.
+For my first degree, I went to Queen’s University in Canada and I love hearing great things about it.
 By valuing the school you’re subtly telling them that you would fit in there.
 You are Queen’s University material.

 Also (if this is true) you may want to convey the idea that you have been interested in this school for a long time.
 You have always admired professor so and so and the way he has used the study of whatever to help develop the such and such.
 All of this should be true, of course.